Noted

 For using the Noted layout in Windows, the usage of ReNeo is recommended.
 A corresponding configuration file can be downloaded here.

-In Linux, there is the option to add the Noted layout to the xkeyboard-config (usually under
+In Linux, the Noted layout is contained in the usual linux keyboard mapping package xkeyboard-config starting version 2.44 and is available on Ubuntu systems since mid 2024.
+For other systems, there is the option to add the Noted layout to the xkeyboard-config directory (usually under

 There exist no drivers for MacOS, currently.